 COVID-19 Vaccine FAQs

 Since the pandemic started, the federal government has been working to make COVID-19 vaccines available.
-Operation Warp Speed was put into place to get one or more vaccines developed as soon as possible.
-With the recent FDA emergency use authorization of COVID-19 vaccines, Reid Health will be distributing vaccines according to state and federal guidelines.
+Operation Warp Speed was put in place to get one or more vaccines developed as soon as possible.
+The FDA has fully approved the Pfizer vaccine and granted emergency use authorization of the Moderna and Johnson & Johnson products, so Reid Health is distributing vaccines according to state and federal guidelines.

 Is it mandatory to receive the COVID-19 vaccine?